veeto

 Key Takeaways

-• Requires employers to provide up to 5 unpaid days off for immigration-related appointments and proceedings.
+• Requires employers to provide up to 5 unpaid days annually for employees to attend immigration-related proceedings.

 • Mandates reinstatement of employees terminated for work authorization issues if documentation provided within 12 months.

-• Applies to public and private employers with more than 25 employees.
+• Applies to public and private employers with more than 25 employees until the law sunsets in 2029.

 Get Involved